shuxin/iOS6-sms_db-java/README.md

-Merge iOS6 SMS Databases with Java!
+Merge iPhone iOS 6 SMS Databases DB with Java!
 ================

 It is somehow a continuation of a project based here: